-36We only plot the period from 1993 to 1999; extrapolating past 1999 is noisy and actually implies depreciation in excess of 100%.
-A likely reason is that most of our coworkers have their children long before 1999; the majority of observations past 1999 are to 5th or higher order coworkers in a firm.
+$^{34}$ We only plot the period from 1993 to 1999; extrapolating past 1999 is noisy and implies depreciation in excess of 100%.
+A likely reason is most coworkers have their children long before 1999; the majority of observations past 1999 are to 5th or higher order coworkers in a firm.

-Figure 10 illustrates how important early peers are for future take up of social programs.
-From 1993 to 1999, program participation went from a little over 50 percent to over 70 percent of eligible coworkers.
+Figure 6 illustrates how important early peers are for future take up of social programs.
+From 1993 to 1999, program participation went from a little over 50% to over 70% of eligible coworkers.
 Much of this increase is due to common time effects, such as changes in societal norms, and the influence of other peer groups not captured by our estimates.
-However, even six years after the implementation of the program, the peer effects which can be traced back to the original father account for 21 percent of the total increase in program participation relative to 1993.
-This comparison highlights that peer effects can have long-lasting effects, even in the presence of decay, since any original peer effect cascades through a network over time.
-This is especially important for the rollout of new social programs, since our snowball findings indicate that participation rates early on can have long-lasting effects on future participation.
+However, even six years after the implementation of the program, the peer effects which can be traced back to the original father account for 21% of the total increase in program participation relative to 1993.
+These findings are especially important for the rollout of new social programs, as they indicate that participation rates early on can have long-lasting effects on future participation.